Mark-met-een-K/wp-search-insights/readme.txt

 Tested up to: 6.5
 Requires PHP: 5.6
 Stable tag: 1.3.9

-WP Search Insights is a privacy-friendly WordPress search analytics plugin that helps you gain valuable insights into your website's search performance and user behavior.
-Optimize your WordPress search experience and improve your site's content based on real user search data.
+Gain valuable insights into your website's search performance and user behavior.
+Optimize your content based on real search data and boost engagement.

 == Description ==
 WP Search Insights is a powerful WordPress search analytics plugin that records all searches made on your website.
 It has helped countless website owners optimize their content and improve user engagement.
 Get a clear understanding of what your users are searching for and take your website's search experience to the next level.
 With a clean and intuitive dashboard, you can easily see which posts, pages, or products users are searching from and what search queries are most popular.